manumorante/css.structure/readme.md

-# css.structure
+# CSS.structure
-How to structure a Sass Multisite Multidevice project
+How to structure a Sass Multi-site Multi-device project